 Penis function relies on a healthy muscle system in order for optimal operations- erection, ejaculation, voiding.
 The urogenital muscles, in particular the bulbocavernosus and ischiocavernosus muscles have an important role in each of these tasks.
 Overactivity and/ or weakness of these muscles can result in muscle spasm and compression on nerves which may result in pain at the base, shaft or tip of the penis.
 Likewise, it may become painful or difficult to empty the bladder.
 Muscle tension or spasm of the deeper levator ani muscles may also refer pain to the penis or compress the pudendal nerve.

 Ligaments and other connective tissue as a whole provide support via their connections to our bony skeleton, muscles, organs and blood vessels.
 The pudendal nerve weaves a path from the sacrum, near and through muscle and fascia, between the sacrotuberous and sacrospinous ligaments, and in a sheath called Alcock’s canal and along the bony anatomy of the pelvis and is very connected to our hard and soft anatomical structures.
-There is variation in anatomy from person to person, and in what is ‘normal’ movement for a given individual, and most folks do just fine with their day to day activities without penis and genital pain.
-For those experiencing pain, spine and hip mechanics, breathing and general movement patterns should be assessed for possible compression and/ or stretch of the pudendal nerve and associated symptoms.
+There is variation in anatomy and in what is ‘normal’ movement from person to person, and most folks do just fine with their day to day activities without penis and genital pain.
+For those experiencing pain, spine and hip mechanics, breathing and general movement patterns should be assessed for possible compression and/ or stretch of the pudendal nerve and its surrounding structures.

 Both the central and peripheral nervous systems are considered when assessing penile pain.
 Peripheral nerves may be a factor in penile and genital pain, and the location may indicate which nerves may be involved.
 The ilioinguinal nerve (L1) / iliohypogastric (L1) has some distribution to the root of the penis.
 The dorsal nerve of the penis, a branch of the pudendal nerve (S2-4) is one of the primary suspects for shaft and glans pain.
 The pudendal nerve primarily comes from sacral nerve roots, with some contribution from the lumbar nerve roots as well.
 Due to its path in the pelvis from the sacrum, through the pelvis and to the penis, perineum, and anus, a look at your mobility and how you move may help determine whether there is a mechanical factor in your symptoms.

-The central nervous system (CNS) is the supercomputer that gives, receives and interprets all sorts of sensory and other data our bodies and experiences generate in a day.
-As much as we want to find ‘the reason’ we hurt, after we have pain for more than a few months our brain switches to ‘protection’ mode and sometimes previously pain-free or pleasurable activities- sex, arousal, post-ejaculation- become off limits due to pain or fear of triggering a flareup.
+The central nervous system (CNS) is the supercomputer that gives, receives and interprets all sorts of sensory and other data our we experience throughout the day.
+As much as we want to find ‘the reason’ we hurt, after we have pain for more than a few months our brain switches to ‘protection’ mode.
+This can sometimes lead to previously pain-free or pleasurable activities- sex, arousal, post-ejaculation- becoming off limits due to pain or fear of triggering a flareup.
 That said, we know that sometimes the discussion about the brain’s role in pain can feel a bit like ‘it’s all in your head.’
 This couldn’t be further from the truth!
 It’s important that you feel you can trust your provider and that they listen and believe your pain history.
 It can take time to find the right team to treat you as a whole person.
 There are some excellent books, videos and other resources that do an excellent job of explaining the important role of the brain and CNS in pain, and why we need to include it in our treatment plan.

 Treatment- Pelvic PT